top of page

 Secondary research

-(1) Non-English speaking groups in the ST region
+1) Non-English speakers in the Severn Trent region

 • In 2021, a further 7.1% (4.1 million) of the overall population were proficient in English (English or Welsh in Wales) but did not speak it as their main language.